How we raise puppies

 By 4wks old (day 28), the pups are getting too active for the whelping box.
 They move to our indoor weaning pen, which takes over a room of our house.

 Crates are always in the pen (doors off) so pups can get used to snoozing in them.
+Many of our puppies need to travel in crates when they leave us - and crate training your puppy is important to ensure your house remains intact during adolescence!

 Day 21 - Week 8+

 Our goal is to offer an enriching environment which exposes the pups to a wide array of experiences before they leave us.
-This means exposing them to items at different heights, items made of different textures, surfaces which are insecure and wobbly - amongst much more.
-This video gives a sense of what I describe.

 Day 21-28